 Look at the connectors in the box

-A few years ago, it was enough that the computer had enough ports to connect a keyboard, a mouse and a monitor to enjoy most of the games.
-Today things have changed a lot and the new ways of playing in virtual reality force to meet a series of minimum requirements in terms of connectivity.
+A few years ago, it was enough that the computer had enough ports to connect a keyboard, a mouse, and a monitor to enjoy most of the games.
+Today things have changed a lot, and the new ways of playing in virtual reality force to meet a series of minimum requirements in terms of connectivity.

-Having a good number of connection ports has always been important for a good desktop PC gaming.
-Various USB ports, different HDMI and DisplayPort connectors, audio connectors, etc. But although the most common is to find this type of connectors on the back of the computer, if you are thinking of a computer with which to play games in virtual reality, it is important that all those connectors also have a presence on the front of the computer to improve access
+Having a good number of connection ports has always been important for good desktop PC gaming.
+Various USB ports, different HDMI and DisplayPort connectors, audio connectors, etc. But although the most common is to find this type of connector on the back of the computer, if you are thinking of a computer with which to play games in virtual reality, it is important that all those connectors also have a presence on the front of the computer to improve access

 Think about the future with updates

 The segment of gaming desktop computers is constantly evolving, which forces players to constantly update their equipment to achieve the best performance.
 One of the basic features that your desktop gaming PC should fulfill is to offer facilities to perform that simple update of the components with simple access to them and ensure that they are as standard as possible.